Skip to content

 03

-Validation Monitors connect to FreeWheel or GAM.
-SpringServe is not supported for VM.
-Anomaly Monitors (the sister surface) cover a wider set of ad-ops systems including SpringServe — see the Platform overview.
+Anomaly Monitors (the sister surface) covers a wider set of ad-ops systems out of the box, including SpringServe — see the Platform overview.

 In production